DmitryTsepelev/graphql-ruby-fragment_cache/README.md

 end
 ```

-Alternatively, you can use `cache_fragment` method inside resolvers:
+Alternatively, you can use `cache_fragment` method inside resolver methods:

 ```ruby
 class QueryType < BaseObject